ITI Ltd leads gainers in 'A' group

+Bliss GVS Pharma reports consolidated net loss of Rs 50.11 crore in the December 2021 quarter

+Bliss GVS Pharma standalone net profit rises 20.97% in the December 2021 quarter

-Ahluwalia Contracts (India) Ltd, Vakrangee Ltd, HFCL Ltd and Dalmia Bharat Sugar & Industries Ltd are among the other gainers in the BSE's 'A' group today, 12 July 2022.
+Ingersoll-Rand (India) Ltd, Bliss GVS Pharma Ltd, Sequent Scientific Ltd and Apar Industries Ltd are among the other gainers in the BSE's 'A' group today, 15 July 2022.

-Ahluwalia Contracts (India) Ltd, Vakrangee Ltd, HFCL Ltd and Dalmia Bharat Sugar & Industries Ltd are among the other gainers in the BSE's 'A' group today, 12 July 2022.
+Ingersoll-Rand (India) Ltd, Bliss GVS Pharma Ltd, Sequent Scientific Ltd and Apar Industries Ltd are among the other gainers in the BSE's 'A' group today, 15 July 2022.

-Ahluwalia Contracts (India) Ltd spiked 10.49% to Rs 458.1.
+Ingersoll-Rand (India) Ltd spiked 5.72% to Rs 1590.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 8358 shares were traded on the counter so far as against the average daily volumes of 702 shares in the past one month.
+On the BSE, 1103 shares were traded on the counter so far as against the average daily volumes of 473 shares in the past one month.

-Vakrangee Ltd soared 8.54% to Rs 28.6.
+Bliss GVS Pharma Ltd soared 5.52% to Rs 81.3.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 11.56 lakh shares were traded on the counter so far as against the average daily volumes of 5.88 lakh shares in the past one month.
+On the BSE, 38499 shares were traded on the counter so far as against the average daily volumes of 6711 shares in the past one month.

-HFCL Ltd rose 6.57% to Rs 66.5.
+Sequent Scientific Ltd advanced 5.48% to Rs 106.85.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 15.45 lakh shares were traded on the counter so far as against the average daily volumes of 8.49 lakh shares in the past one month.
+On the BSE, 82679 shares were traded on the counter so far as against the average daily volumes of 1.81 lakh shares in the past one month.

-Dalmia Bharat Sugar & Industries Ltd exploded 6.52% to Rs 365.9.
+Apar Industries Ltd jumped 5.43% to Rs 982.85.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 48738 shares were traded on the counter so far as against the average daily volumes of 16961 shares in the past one month.
+On the BSE, 23016 shares were traded on the counter so far as against the average daily volumes of 36199 shares in the past one month.

 Powered by Capital Market - Live News